 However, you need to check if the name is available to use or whether someone else has registered it or using it.
-To do that, I recommend the use of bluehost domain search form below.
+To do that, I recommend the use of the Bluehost domain search form below.

 Once you discover that the name has not been registered by someone else, I honestly advise that you register and get it immediately before it is too late.

-One of the most important aspect of website development is called web hosting.
-The reason is because many so called web hosts are not reliable and most of the time, you will discover that your site is not online, not loading or is loading very slow; aside from this, most of them have poor customer service.
+When designing and building a school or college website, one of the most important aspects you need to consider is called web hosting.
+The reason is that many so-called web hosts are not reliable and most of the time, you will discover that your site is not online, not loading or is loading very slow; aside from this, most of them have poor customer service.